taneba/fullstack-graphql-app/README.md

 **📈Simple but scalable**

-- a bit flavor of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
+- a bit flavor of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) in backend.

+**Ever evolving**

+- I constantly maintain this repository.
+- TypeScript, React, GraphQL are ever evolving world too.
+- In that sense, any tech stack might be replaced in the future.

 ## Tech Stack